jmereardon17jet2/eds-test/README.md

 ## Local development

-1. Create a new repository based on the `aem-boilerplate` template and add a mountpoint in the `fstab.yaml`
-1. Add the [AEM Code Sync GitHub App](https://github.com/apps/aem-code-sync) to the repository
 1. Install the [AEM CLI](https://github.com/adobe/helix-cli): `npm install -g @adobe/aem-cli`
+1. Create a new block using `npm run new-block` followed by a name for a block: `npm run new-block your-block-name`
-1. Start AEM Proxy: `aem up` (opens your browser at `http://localhost:3000`)
+1. Start local server with aem cli and nodemon to watch for changes with `npm start` (opens your browser at `http://localhost:3000`)
-1. Open the `{repo}` directory in your favorite IDE and start coding :)
+1. Edit CSS files for blocks in `styles/blocks` to compile design tokens css variables to static values
+1. Update design tokens using `npm run update-tokens` which will update the `styles/tokens.css` file